Star Wars Universe Roleplaying Game

 Force Warrior

 The Force Warrior is a living weapon — a combat-focused Adept who channels the Force into movement, resilience, and devastating kinetic strikes.
 Unlike Jedi, Force Warriors are not bound to an order or a code.
-Some are disciplined guardians, others are ruthless enforcers, but all learn to let the Force drive their bodies beyond normal limits.
+Some are disciplined guardians of forgotten shrines, others are ruthless enforcers for crime syndicates or local rulers, but all learn to let the Force drive their bodies beyond normal limits.

 As a subclass of the Force-Adept, the Force Warrior builds on the shared Adept foundation at levels 1–2.
 From level 3 onward, you specialize in aggressive Force techniques, unarmored durability, and relentless frontline pressure.
-You do not rely on lightsabers or Jedi tradition — your strength comes from raw connection to the Force and the will to stand in the thick of battle.
+You do not need a lightsaber or Jedi tradition to be terrifying in close combat — your strength comes from raw connection to the Force and the will to stand where the fighting is thickest.

-Examples from Star Wars lore: Chirrut Îmwe, Nightsister Merrin, Morgan Elsbeth, Knights of Ren, Guardians of the Whills
+Examples from Star Wars lore: Chirrut Îmwe–style guardians, Nightsister-like combat mystics, Morgan Elsbeth–type duelists, certain Knights of Ren, and Guardians-of-the-Whills–inspired defenders.

 Class Traits by Level